-June 22 , 2010 - When storms hit, your home — and life — can be turned upside down.
-You’re eager to get your home repaired, but be careful: some contractors aren’t really there to help.
+July 1, 2013 - When storms hit, your home and life can be turned upside down.
+You’re eager to get your home repaired, but be careful because some contractors aren’t really there to help.

-The Federal Emergency Management Agency (FEMA) offers the following tips to those who are beginning the process of rebuilding disaster-damaged property:
+The Federal Emergency Management Agency (FEMA) and the Insurance Information Institute (I.I.I.) offer the following eight tips to those who are beginning the process of rebuilding disaster-damaged property:

-While these tips are for disaster recovery, they are also valuable for anyone who is hiring a contractor to do work on their home.
+While these tips are for disaster recovery, they also apply to anyone who is hiring a contractor to do work on a home.